Fraunhofer-AISEC/archie/fault-readme.md

 ### ring_buffer
 Use of the ring buffer implementation to store the list of executed translation blocks can be controlled with the `ring_buffer` configuration property.
 It expects to be passed a boolean value.
 If unspecified, it will default to `true`.

+### mem_info
+Enable collection of data on all memory accesses.
+The configuration property expects to be passed a boolean value.
+If unspecified, it will default to `false`.